izzystst/project-3-frontend/README.md

 * create a user
 * view asanas
 * create yoga sessions
-	*l og what theyve done
+	* log what theyve done
 * see all of their sessions
 * view other users sessions
 * edit/update their sesssions